 DHSI – the Digital Humanities Summer Institute – is a training program held every summer at the University of Victoria.
 Delivered over a week, each course is an intensive series of classes interspersed with colloquiums, unconferences, and other community-based events, and provides an ideal environment for influencing teaching, research, dissemination, creation, and preservation in different disciplines.
 Course offerings have historically included such topics as text analysis, data visualization, digital pedagogy, programming, topic modelling, and more.

 We are pleased to confirm that UBC Library is continuing as a sponsoring partner of DHSI thanks to the support of University Librarian Susan Parker.
 As part of this sponsorship, the Library provides free registration – normally $950 with the early bird rate, or $1,250 at full cost – for five library employees to attend a course at DSHI 2020, held on June 1-5 or 8-12.

 If you would like to be considered for one of these sponsored spots, please submit the following to email@example.com by Tuesday, November 12th:

 - A short statement of interest (300 words max)

 - Source(s) of funding you would use to cover the other costs of attending DHSI (travel, accommodation, incidentals)

 - If you have attended DHSI in the past on UBC Library-sponsored spot: the years you attended and the courses you completed

 Any UBC Library staff member with an interest in Digital Humanities is invited to apply.
-Submissions will be reviewed by members of the Library’s Digital Humanities Working Group; we hope to notify successful applicants by November 6th.
+We hope to notify successful applicants by November 19th.